Get,

 • Vitamin B12 test

-• Master Full Body Checkup with Vitamins
+• Master Full Body Checkup with vitamins

 For further clarity, you can ask your doctor to go over the reports.

-Tips To Maintain Good Vitamin Levels and What To Do If You Are Deficient
+Tips to Maintain Good Vitamin Levels and What to Do If You Are Deficient

-1. Your diet should comprise:
+1. Your diet should include

 • Whole grains